randika-chathuranga/randika-chathuranga/README.md

 - 🌱 I’m currently learning **Angular/javascript/Typescript**

-- 👯 I’m studying at **Faculty of Computing Sabaragamuwa University**
+- 👯 Graduated from **Faculty of Computing Sabaragamuwa University**

 - 📫 How to reach me **randikachathuranga219@gmail.com**